opdev1004/totcs/documents/rules.md

 </r:TagName>
 ```

 5. Escaping.
 You can use entities or use your own escaping mechanism.
-But we support one escaping mechanism by default.
-If you don't escape your data would not be added to the file.

 ```
 // our escaping in manual typing